DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 If the SDK fails to make a connection to our APIs, for example a mobile device with a poor internet connection, the SDK will fall back to the previously cached configuration data or default values.

-2. The Client SDK API calls the shared WebAssembly bucketing and segmentation library to combine user data, device data, and configuration data to bucket the user into features and variations to determine variable values.
+2. The Client SDK API calls the shared bucketing and segmentation library to combine user data, device data, and configuration data to bucket the user into features and variations to determine variable values.
 This data is returned to the SDKs to be cached and used each time `variableValue()` / `variable()` is called.